 The proposal refers to the independence definition used by the Council of Institutional Investors ("CII").
 That definition is somewhat narrower than the definition used by the New York Stock Exchange rules.
 It provides that an "independent director is someone whose only nontrivial professional, familial or financial connection to the corporation, its chairman, CEO or any other executive officer is his or her directorship."
 The CII definition of independence also provides for automatic disqualifiers from independence that are somewhat broader than the automatic disqualifiers in the NYSE rules.
-While the Board recognizes that there are different approaches to the concept of independence, the Board believes that the NYSE approach is better, and more appropriate for the Company, than the CII approach.
+While the Board recognizes that there are different approaches to the concept of independence, the additional restrictions in the CII standards would exclude from service as an independent director persons with valuable experience and expertise even when the board has found that the nontrivial relationships do not affect the person's independent judgment.
+The Board believes that the application of the NYSE approach to independence afford sufficient safeguards to assure that persons deemed to be independent will actually be able to exercise independent judgment.